CalvinGe/NepoIP/openmm-nepoip/README.md

 ## Optimizing the speed

-The computation of the reciprocal electrostatic potential in a periodic system can be time consuming and is currently parallelized in the `parallel_compute` function of `NepoIP/openmm-nepoip/openmmml/models/utils.py`:
+If the Ewald summation for computing electrostatic potential is used, the computation of the reciprocal components can be time consuming and is currently parallelized in the `parallel_compute` function of `NepoIP/openmm-nepoip/openmmml/models/electrostatic.py`:

 ```python
 rec_sum = parallel_compute(kmax, cell, positions - point, charges, alpha, volume, 256)